Differential Geometry of Contextuality: Generalized Contextuality and Generalized Probability Theories

+Let's review here some concepts regarding generalized probability theories.
+Such theories will be important for formalizing sets of operational objects that are accessible for probabilistic valuation.
+They will serve as a substrate for subsequent analyses.

-The objective of operational probability theories is to give an operational description of physical theories.
-We will work with standard probabilities and with only a system, so it is unnecessary to define how to glue systems together.
-This restricts them to generalized probability theories, or GPTs.
+The objective of operational probability theories is to provide an operational description of physical theories, serving as an initial construction for their purely operational depiction \cite{schmid2020structure}.
+We will work with standard probabilities and with only one system, so it is unnecessary to define how to combine systems together.
+This restriction categorizes operational probability theories as generalized probability theories, or GPTs.